Guitar & String Bass

 |Dr. Bruce Hurley Johnston is the instructor of string bass and classical guitar at OBU; he also teaches songwriting

-and arranging through the Worship Arts program.
-Johnston is an avid performer, an
+and arranging through the Worship Studies program.
+Johnston is an avid performer,

-award-winning composer, and a Summa Cum Laude graduate from Berklee College of Music,
+an award-winning composer, and a Summa Cum Laude graduate from Berklee College of

 of Miami in music composition.